lab_huffman Hazardous Huffman Codes

 Testing Your Code!

-We have provided you with a set of data files in the data
+We have provided you with a set of data files in the data directory you

-, two programs should be generated: encoder
+checked out.
+When you run make, two programs should be generated: encoder

-, with the following usages:
+and decoder, with the following usages:

 $ ./encoder